tjfonseca/tjfonseca.github.io/index.md

 Postdoctoral Research Associate at the <a href="https://www.maths.ox.ac.uk/">Mathematical Institute</a>, Oxford.

 I work in the area of Arithmetic Geometry.
-Currently, I am mainly insterested in questions involving periods of algebraic varieties, modular forms, transcendence, and algebraicity.
+Currently, I am mainly interested in questions involving periods of algebraic varieties, modular forms, transcendence, and algebraicity.

 A recent <a href="assets/pictures/dieppe.jpg">photo</a>.
 A less recent <a href="assets/pictures/diploma.png">photo</a>.